$\psi(2S)$ suppression in Pb-Pb collisions at the LHC

 A summary of the systematic uncertainties affecting the calculation of the (double) ratios and $\psi({\rm 2S})$ $R_{\rm AA}$ is given in Table~\ref{tab:1}.
 They were obtained following similar procedures as those adopted for previous charmonium analyses at forward rapidity, that are detailed e.g., in Refs.~\cite{Adam:2016rdg,Acharya:2019iur}.
 For the signal extraction, the systematic uncertainty was calculated as the root mean square of the values of the number of $\psi({\rm 2S})$ obtained by combining different fitting ranges, signal and residual background shapes.
 In addition, two different normalization ranges of the mixed-event spectra were tested.
 Fits with a $\chi^2/{\rm ndf}>2.5$ were excluded from the calculation.
-Due to the very low signal over background values before mixed-event subtraction, down to less than 0.1\%, a fit to the invariant mass distribution without subtraction of mixed-event background does not allow a robust signal extraction and has therefore not been used in this analysis.
 For the ingredients entering the $A\times\epsilon$ calculation, the systematic uncertainties related to tracking, triggering, and matching of candidate tracks between tracking and triggering detectors were obtained by comparing information obtained in MC and in data, as described in Ref.~\cite{Acharya:2019iur}.
-The uncertainty due to the generated $y$ and $p_{\rm T}$ resonance shapes in the MC was estimated as in Ref.~\cite{Acharya:2018kxc}, taking into account the statistical uncertainty on the measured distributions used for their definition in the iterative procedure, and the possible correlations between the distributions in $y$ and $p_{\rm T}$.
+The uncertainty due to the generated $y$ and $p_{\rm T}$ resonance shapes in the MC was estimated as in Ref.~\cite{Acharya:2018kxc}, taking into account the statistical uncertainty on the measured distributions used for their definition in the iterative procedure and the possible correlations between the distributions in $y$ and $p_{\rm T}$.
 The uncertainty on $F$ was obtained by comparing the results of two different evaluations as discussed in Ref.~\cite{ALICE:2020jff}, while for $\langle T_{\rm AA}\rangle$ they were computed by varying the input parameters of the Glauber calculation used for their estimate~\cite{ALICE-PUBLIC-2018-011}.
 For the centrality evaluation, the systematic uncertainty was obtained varying by $\pm1$\% the value of the V0 signal amplitude corresponding to the most central 90\% of the hadronic Pb–Pb cross section and re-extracting the resonance signal under this hypothesis, as detailed in Ref.~\cite{Adam:2016rdg}.
 For the pp reference, uncertainties were obtained by combining the corresponding values from the narrower $p_{\rm T}$ intervals reported in Ref.~\cite{ALICE:2021qlw}.
 A further uncertainty related to the evaluation of the pp luminosity is also considered in the $R_{\rm AA}$ evaluation~\cite{ALICE:2021qlw}.
 All the uncertainties discussed in this paragraph are added in quadrature to obtain the total systematic uncertainty.